OriginalDaemon/datacat/examples/README.md

 **A comprehensive interactive demo with a modern web UI!**

-Features a beautiful web interface (powered by Gradio) that demonstrates all datacat features:
+Features a beautiful web interface (powered by Gradio) that demonstrates all DataCat features:
 - 🌙 Dark mode by default using Gradio's native theme
 - 📝 State management with JSON editor
 - 📢 Event logging